-Television is central to the lives of millions of people across the UK so we've been working hard to minimise the impact this issue could have in the UK.
+Television is central to the lives of millions of people across the UK so we are working hard to minimise the impact this issue could have in the UK.

-Our organisation, at800, was set up to ensure people across the UK continue to receive free-to-air television services when 4G operating at 800 MHz is launched where they live.
+Our organisation, at800, has been set up to ensure people across the UK continue to receive free to air television services when 4G operating at 800 MHz is launched where they live.

 Is your TV at risk?

-The communications industry regulator, Ofcom, tasked at800 to proactively address this problem, so we aim to identify the places that could experience reception issues before they are affected.
+The communications industry regulator, Ofcom, requires at800 to proactively address this potential problem so we're aiming to identify the places that could experience reception issues before they are affected.

-This means that before 4G masts are switched on, we use a model to predict which buildings could be affected and alert Freeview viewers.
+This means that before 4G masts are switched on across the UK, we will use a model to predict which buildings could be affected and alert Freeview viewers.

-We worked hard to refine this process of identification to allow us to be more accurate in predicting potentially affected viewers.
+We are currently refining this process of identification to allow us to be accurate in predicting potentially affected viewers.

-For example, we first ran a small scale pilot in the West Midlands in March 2013 and approximately 22,000 homes surrounding the 4G at 800 MHz masts were sent information in advance of the testing, asking them to contact at800 directly if they experienced problems with Freeview.
+We ran a small scale pilot in the West Midlands in March and approximately 22,000 homes surrounding the 4G at 800 MHz masts were sent information in advance of the testing, asking them to contact at800 directly if they experienced problems with Freeview.

 Before the test, our forecasting model predicted 120 households would be affected.

-In fact, 15 households in the test area were found to suffer from problems with TV reception caused by 4G.
+In fact, fifteen households in the test area were found to suffer from problems with TV reception caused by 4G.

-We then ran further pilots, one of which was in south east London to test for Freeview problems from 4G in an urban environment.
+We are also running a second pilot, taking place in south east London.
+The point of this pilot is to test for Freeview problems from 4G in an urban environment.

-So what should you do if you're concerned about problems with Freeview as a result of the rollout?
+So what should you do if you are concerned about problems with Freeview as a result of the rollout?